 To hold a second hose, repeat with another length of chain.
 This hook has 2 hoses on it, with enough room to spare for another one.

-The next idea on my list of DIY garden tool storage ideas uses a kitchen hanging rod.
+The next garden tool organizer idea uses a kitchen hanging rod.

-Add S-hooks* to the rod for for hanging other garden supplies like flower cages and small bird feeders (that’s what those black round metal cages are).
+They come with S-hooks that are great for hanging other garden supplies like flower cages and small bird feeders (that’s what those black round metal cages are).

-Finding gloves gets a lot easier if you can hang them on the door, too.
+Finding gloves gets a lot easier if you can hang them on the door of your storage shed, too.

 Along a similar line, a paper towel holder is great for hanging string and tape.

 It allows you to pull the string off the roll easily and cut it.
 (Make sure you keep a pair of scissors on your pegboard so they are always there when you need them.)

 Or you could remove the whole roll and take it with you if you need to do that.
 Just remember to put it back so you can find it again next time!